 From 2023 to 2025, the national government earmarked close to ₱1.2 trillion in what budget documents call "allocables" — district public-works money that good-government groups consider the latest form of the pork barrel.
 The Philippine Center for Investigative Journalism (PCIJ), which obtained and reviewed a Department of Public Works and Highways summary, laid out the figures district by district.

-Allocables work differently from the Priority Development Assistance Fund the Supreme Court voided in 2013.
-The PDAF let lawmakers pick projects after the budget passed.
-Allocables are baked into the spending plan before Congress debates it: the DPWH fixes each district’s share in advance and writes it into the National Expenditure Program, which then becomes the General Appropriations Act.
+Allocables work differently from the Priority Development Assistance Fund the Supreme Court struck down in 2013.
+The PDAF let lawmakers choose projects after the budget passed.
+Allocables are baked into the spending plan before Congress debates it: the DPWH fixes each district's share in advance and writes it into the National Expenditure Program, which then becomes the General Appropriations Act.
 For 2025 alone, the allocable pot came to ₱356 billion.

 The largest single share over the three years went to the President's son, Ilocos Norte 1st District Rep. Ferdinand Alexander "Sandro" Marcos, at ₱15.79 billion.
 Next was Leyte 1st District Rep. Ferdinand Martin Romualdez, the House Speaker, at ₱14.43 billion.
 Appearing high on the list is not an allegation of wrongdoing: allocables are lawful appropriations approved by Congress, and the figures simply show where the money was directed.